Daniel Edward Thomas: Bishop of Toledo

-Pope Francis named Thomas as bishop of the Diocese of Toledo on August 26, 2014.
+Pope Francis named Thomas as bishop of Toledo on August 26, 2014.
 He was installed on October 22, 2014.

-He replaced Bishop Leonard Blair, who became the archbishop of the Archdiocese of Hartford in December 2013.
-Pope Francis named Thomas as apostolic administrator of the Diocese of Cleveland on December 28, 2016.
+On December 28, 2016, Francis named Thomas as apostolic administrator of the Diocese of Cleveland.
 He served this additional assignment until Bishop Nelson Perez was installed on September 5, 2017.

 In 2018, Thomas reflected on his handling of a sexual abuse allegation as auxiliary bishop in Philadelphia.
 The incident had been reported in a 2011 grand jury investigation of sexual abuse in the Archdiocese of Philadelphia.
-In 2007, a man known as "Ben" reported to the archdiocese that he had been sexually abused when he was a child by Joseph J. Gallagher, a priest in archdiocese.
+In 2007, a man known as "Ben" reported to the archdiocese that he had been sexually abused when he was a child by Reverend Joseph J. Gallagher.
 Gallagher was already the focus of similar allegations.
 However, the archdiocese review board found Ben's allegations to be unsubstantiated.
 Thomas approved the findings and sent them to the archbishop.
 Less than a year later, Ben committed suicide.
 Thomas had this comment:In hindsight, perhaps I would have asked if there was more information we could determine and make a final determination on...
 Well I think that I feel guilty not just for myself but for any Bishop and priest who has in any way learned and known of any abuse taking place.
-On August 20, 2020, Thomas announced that Michael Zacharias, a priest at St. Peter's Parish in Mansfield, Ohio, had been arrested by the FBI on sexual abuse charges.
-On hearing the news of Zacharias' arrest, Thomas immediately suspended him from all priestly functions.On June 24, 2022, Thomas released a statement supporting the verdict in the Dobbs v.
-Jackson Women's Health Organization which overturned Roe v.
+Thomas announced that the Vatican had excommunicated Reverend Bev Bingle, a Toledo minister.
+Bingle had been ordained as a priest by the organization Roman Catholic Womenpriests in 2013.
+She had been ministering at Holy Spirit Catholic Community in Toledo since her ordination.
+In August, 2020, Thomas announced that Reverend Michael Zacharias, a priest at St. Peter's Parish in Mansfield, Ohio, had been arrested by the Federal Bureau of Investigation (FBI) on sexual abuse charges.
+After hearing about Zacharias' arrest, Thomas immediately suspended him from all priestly functions.

+Viewpoints

+Legal Abortion

+On June 24, 2022, Thomas released a statement supporting the verdict in Dobbs v.
+Jackson Women's Health Organization, which overturned Roe v.
 Wade, greatly limiting abortion access for women in the United States.
 This historic moment moves us a step closer to establishing a culture of life where every life is valued, where the dignity of every person born and pre-born is respected, and where each human person is treasured as created in the image and likeness of God.
+In December 2022, Thomas condemned a proposal by the Toledo City Council to use COVID-19 pandemic relief funds to pay for out-of-state travel by local woman seeking an abortion.